Cub0n/Freifunk-on-low-Flash-RAM-device/README.md

-# Freifunk-on-low-Flash-or-RAM
+# Freifunk for low Flash/Mem devices (old hardware)

 ## Forewords
 * The instruction is not complete and may have some errors and the installation itself is very tricky.
+* **Knowledge of configuring and compiling OpenWrt for the target device is required!**
 * Images for different router and/or packages will not be provided and has to be self-compiled.
 * The whole process can take several hours.
 The whole instruction and process is just a proof of concept to install Freifunk on old hardware.
 * Several steps can be simplified and/or enhanced ... let's see when it's time for that ...

 ## Idea
-* Configure image with blockmount and the needed packages as modules
+* Configure image with block-mount and the needed packages as modules to mount a USB device
 * Compile Freifunk Gluon
-* Boot the small image and prepare USB device
+* Boot the small image and prepare USB device (establish overlay)
 * Boot again and install the remaining packages

 ## Prerequisits
+* Linux PC
 * "Old" router with USB Port where OpenWRT can be installed
 * USB device, formatted with ext4 (1Gb capacity is sufficient)
 * (Home) Network
-* WebServer on the same subnet (WebServer like https://pythonbasics.org/webserver/ is sufficient)
+* (Temporary) WebServer on the same subnet (WebServer like https://pythonbasics.org/webserver/ is sufficient).
+OpenWRT was not able to request packages from a webserver which was not on the same subnet.
+No idea why.
+Check if a all ports are accessible to WebServer; Perhaps there is a firewall in place (ufw, firewalld, etc)

 ## Instructions
 * Build Docker container (see Docker directory)